 Paths in simplicial sets #

-A path in a simplicial set X
+A path in a simplicial set X of length n is a directed path comprised of

-1-simplices, together with identifications between
+n + 1 0-simplices and n 1-simplices, together with identifications between

 0-simplices and the sources and targets of the 1-simplices.
 We define this

-is then defined as a 1-truncated path in the
+path in a simplicial set X is then defined as a 1-truncated path in the

-1-truncation of X
+1-truncation of X.

-of the simplex, which is a path
+An n-simplex has a maximal path, the spine of the simplex, which is a path

-of length n
+of length n.

-in a 1-truncated simplicial set X
+A path of length n in a 1-truncated simplicial set X is a directed path

-of n
+of n edges.

 - vertex : Fin (n + 1) → X.obj (Opposite.op { obj := SimplexCategory.mk 0, property := ⋯ })